Coco Chanel: Talking Fashion with Jérôme Kaplan

 How did you draw inspiration from Chanel’s minimalist aesthetic?

-The set in the first act of the ballet is completely off-white with black lines, a nod to the white box of the famous perfume.
+The set in the first act of the ballet is completely off-white with black lines, a nod to the ivory box of the famous perfume.
 As we follow Chanel’s story, we witness the death of her true love, Boy Capel, at the end of act one.
 The light suddenly transcends into darkness.
 In stark comparison, we created the set for the second act in black, as a backdrop to the darker times in her life.

 So significant was Chanel’s minimalist designs, that even the stairs were created in off-white with a black outline, again evocating the Chanel No. 5 perfume bottle.